 Bottom row: Cobalt Blue, Peacock, Spring Green.

-Clear Pyrex nesting bowls are usually the rimmed style, with four sizes numbered 322, 323, 325, 326.
+Clear Pyrex nesting bowls are usually the rimmed type, with four sizes numbered 322, 323, 325, 326.
 Although this shape is often associated with modern Pyrex, it is really the oldest nesting bowl style.
-It debuted in 1942 as a three-piece set, and the the 326 did not appear in the U.S. until 1979.
-This shape also can be found with a smooth rippled interior, marked with the same model numbers as ordinary rimmed bowls.
+It debuted in 1942 as a three-piece set, but the the 326 did not appear in the U.S. until 1979.
+This shape was also manufactured with a smooth rippled interior, marked with the same model numbers as ordinary rimmed bowls.

-Another type of nesting bowl in tinted clear Pyrex is a sculptured version of round 400-series bowls, with a fluted exterior.
-This shape was first seen in the early 1990s and the bowls are numbered 7401-S, 7402-S, 7403-S, 7404-S. Other sizes, like casseroles and baking pans, also developed sculptured fluted exteriors at that time, with their model numbers suffixed with "-S" too, e.g.: 024-S, 213-S, etc.
+Another nesting bowl style in tinted clear Pyrex is a sculptured variation on round 400-series bowls, with a fluted exterior.
+This version was first seen about 1991 and the bowls are numbered 7401-S, 7402-S, 7403-S, 7404-S. Other sizes, like casseroles and baking pans, also developed sculptured fluted exteriors at that time, with their model numbers suffixed with "-S" too, e.g.: 024-S, 213-S, etc.

 (Photo: Pyrex 1400 mugs.)